psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 *  **Hashing**: What are hash functions?
 What makes a good hash function?
 What are collisions?
 How can you deal with collisions?
 Average complexity?
 Worst-case complexity?
 *  **Binary trees**: What are they?
 Can you code up a binary tree from scratch?
 What's a binary search tree?
 What's the complexity for searching?
 For insertion?
 For deletion?
 What does it mean for a tree to be balanced?
 Write code for balancing a tree.
 Complexity?
 *  **Dynamic programming**: What is it?
 When is it useful?
 Can you use it to solve a problem (you can pick from one of the exercises in your book).
+*  **Graph algorithms**: Graph traversal.
+Directed versus undirected graphs.
+Can you code a graph data structure from scratch?
+When would you use a graph?
+What are different ways of modifying graphs?

 The above list is not a _sufficient_ set of things to know, but I'd say it's a reasonable basis.
 Of course, the more you know, the better, so if you can code up a red-black tree or a Fibonacci heap from scratch and analyze its complexity... great!

 It was already hinted in the list above, but you should be able to perform complexity analysis (i.e. big-O) on whatever code you write.
-I personally almost always ask this question after a candidate finishes writing their code, as it shows they're able to analyze the complexity of their implementation.
+I personally almost always ask this question after a candidate finishes writing their code, as it shows they're able to analyze the effectiveness of their implementation.
 As I'll detail below, even if you can only provide a naive solution to a problem, it helps a lot if you can analyze it properly.

 ### Personality